darikoneil/SLM_CONTROL/README.md

 hardware-agnostic.

 The modules in `optics` are forward engineered for both understanding dual-beam SLM configurations & potential future use.
 The code quality is highly variable.
+Minor portions are copy/pasted from `neurobeam`.
 Anything good will eventually get polished, tested, & merged into `neurobeam`'s optics module and the rest will be left to rot.